-Eddie Hearn was left red-faced last week in a live gaff that went viral around the world.
-But only the UK fans really knew what the Matchroom boss was attempting to mimic.
+Eddie Hearn was left red-faced last week in a live gaff that went viral worldwide.
+But only the UK fans knew what the Matchroom boss attempted to mimic.

 The promoter thought he was going through a dry run of a soon-to-be live Sky Sports News broadcast and decided to throw in an x-rated impression for good measure.

 Hearn belted out the ‘Bo Selecta’ classic line in which comic Leigh Francis says ‘Shamone Muthaf—a!” in a tribute to the late Michael Jackson.

 Francis actually began in the late 1990s when Jackson was still at the height of his popularity.
 The parody immediately took off after being shown on a comedy clip show.

 Channel 4 offered the Yorkshireman a deal, and ‘Bo Selecta’ was born.
 Adding several other characters to the show, centered around his Jackson skit, ‘Bo Selecta’ was a viral hit for four years.

 The show crossed the Atlantic for ‘Bo! in the USA’.
 Eventually, Francis brought his Keith Lemon creation to the fore and landed a deal with ITV to front Celebrity Juice.’

 Lemon’s ITV2 show has since run for 23 series and still pays the odd tribute to his days on Bo Selecta.

 Recently, Francis moved to apologize, though, for donning outfits and playing the role of black celebrities during his years on ‘Bo Selecta’ – despite his fans’ love, including former footballer John Barnes.